vsmicrogenomics/AMRFinderPlus-Matrix/README.md

 If you are using the `AMRFinderPlus-Matrix.py` script, please cite it as follows:

 Sharma, V. (2023).
-AMRFinderPlus-Matrix.py.
+AMRFinderPlus-Matrix.py [Python script].
 Retrieved from https://github.com/vsmicrogenomics/AMRFinderPlus-Matrix